confluentinc/ksql/docs/operate-and-deploy/migrations-tool.md

 Once you've updated the migrations metadata stream, the migrations metadata table will update automatically and metadata validation will be unblocked.

+### Authorization Failure

+The client may hang indefinitely if you run `ksql-migrations initalize-metadata` with invalid credentials.

+Ensure that you provide valid credentials in the `ksql-migrations.properties` file.

 Next Steps
 ----------